Pancasila (politics): Criticism

+Pancasila is criticized for lacking ‘a solid theoretical basis’ and being ‘too general, too broad, and too vague’.
+However, one scholar argues that these qualities are not weaknesses of Pancasila but ‘exactly the key to its strength and effectiveness in dealing with the reality of diversity in Indonesia’.
+The foregoing kind of universalistic and exclusionary articulations of Pancasila indicates the ideology’s functioning as an empty signifier.

-The International Humanist and Ethical Union (IHEU), an atheist group, has criticized the first sila because it does not include a right to atheism, i.e. a rejection of theistic belief.
+The International Humanist and Ethical Union (IHEU) has criticized the first sila because it does not include a right to atheism, i.e. a rejection of theistic belief.
 The IHEU argued that this enables a culture of repression against atheists and that, as long as Indonesian law only recognizes the religions of Buddhism, Confucianism, Hinduism, and Islam, as well as both Catholic and Protestant Christianity, people who did not identify with any of them, including atheists, would "continue to experience official discrimination."

-Criticism of the Pancasila is forbidden by the criminal code because the national emblem of Indonesia includes the Pancasila.
-According to article 68, its defamation carries a sentence of up to five years imprisonment or half a billion rupiah.
+The ideal of Pancasila has not effectively translated into a functioning liberal democracy in Indonesia.
+Instead, Pancasila has become a symbol of Indonesian exceptionalism, embodying the nation's values and identity.
+Pancasila is open to abuse, which in this case was the invitation to criminalise all kinds of ideologies but Pancasila itself.
+The concept of the primacy of decision-making based on consensus (musyawarah mufakat) has been the perfect pretext for the repressive purposes by authoritarianism.
+Pancasila legitimises and preserves the status quo, especially when the religious grandees use it to urge the state to prosecute religious minorities, especially “heretics.”
+Pancasila legitimises the ambiguousness of the status of religion in public life by insistence on the supremacy of Pancasila as the primary source in regulating public life, which is, by definition, a rejection of state neutrality.

 In 2018, the controversial Islamic Defenders Front leader Muhammad Rizieq Shihab was charged under 154a and 320 of the Criminal Code on insulting the state ideology and defamation.
 The charges were later dropped.

-The points of practice of Pancasila

-The points of practice of Pancasila (Butir-butir pengamalan Pancasila) is outlined in the People's Consultative Assembly Decree No. 1/MPR/2003.